• Our Rules and Regulations

 SCHEDULING CHANGE POLICY

-Please note that it is the teachers' responsibility to check all entries for accuracy.
-Once a schedule has been released, a teacher has the opportunity to submit changes up to 72 hours before the start of the contest.
+submit changes up to 72 hours before the start of the contest.
 No changes will take place 72 hours before the contest or at the contest.
 All changes must be accompanied by a $5 change fee.

 SOLO DIVISIONS

-TEST LIST - Accordion, Classical Guitar, Guitar, Tab Guitar, Keyboard (either Sequenced or Non-Sequenced may be used), Percussion, Snare Drum, Piano, Viola/Violin, Vocal Art Song, and Vocal Musical Theatre.
+TEST LIST - Accordion, Band Instruments, Classical Guitar, Guitar, Tab Guitar, Keyboard (either Sequenced or Non-Sequenced may be used),

-AGE QUALIFICATION - Bass Guitar, Classical Guitar, Guitar, Hard Rock Guitar, Non-Sequenced Keyboard, Sequenced Keyboard, Percussion, Drum Set, Snare Drum, Piano, Violin, Vocal Musical Theatre, and Vocal Classical.
+AGE QUALIFICATION - Bass Guitar, Classical Guitar, Guitar, Hard Rock Guitar, Non-Sequenced Keyboard, Sequenced Keyboard, Percussion,

-Classified according to age as of the contest date and can only compete in their own age division.
-The student performs a solo of their own choice and competes against others of the same age on the same instrument.
-The Vocal Musical Theatre division encompasses repertoire including trunk songs and songs from musicals written for stage or screen, excluding jukebox musicals.
-Vocal Classical repertoire must be Classical-style.
-Ages may be combined depending on entries.
-Qualification rounds at both regional and national contests will be subdivided into smaller groups (i.e. Age 10A, 10B, 10C, etc.).
-The top three finishers from each sub-group will be invited into the North American Age Finals at the national contest for that year.
-While contestants are free to compete for awards in the Age Qualification division at both regional and national contests, contestants may qualify for the NAAF only once.
+contestants are free to compete for awards in the Age Qualification division at both regional and national contests, contestants may qualify for the NAAF only once.
 Therefore, for example, if a contestant places first in an Age Qualification division at both regional and national contests in the same year, the second, third and fourth place finishers of the Age Qualification division at the national contest will qualify for the NAAF.
-At the national contest, a Championship award will be given in each Age division on each instrument, with a Runner-up award for each additional 5 entries.
+At the national contest, a Championship award will be given in each Age division on each instrument.

-Age Achievement Time Limits:
+Age Qualification Time Limits:

 6 years old and under, 2 minutes

-7 & 8 years old, 3 minutes 11 to 14 years old, 9 minutes
+7 & 8 years old, 3 minutes

-9 & 10 years old, 5 minutes 15 years old & up, 12 minutes
+9 & 10 years old, 5 minutes

 POP - For All Instruments (except Drum), Includes Vocal Self-Accompanied

-Contestants are NOT required to provide the judge with a musical score.
-Based on Length of Study, Pop division allows the students to perform a solo of their own choice.
-Vocal Pop is grouped by age, and is also open to vocalists not taking lessons.
-Vocal Self-Accompanied is a Pop division only and is the only division in which a student may accompany themselves.
-This division emphasizes entertainment value.
-Any improvisation or effects may be used within time limits (See Length of Study times).
+within time limits (See Length of Study times).
 Any guitar or vocal effects may be used in this division only.
-Guitar is split into Hard Rock (which may use effects) and Guitar Pop (which may not).
-Pop-style repertoire only (Jazz, Blues, Rock, Swing, Folk, or any other style from the Modern Period are all acceptable).
-Original, full classical solos may not be used.
+Guitar is split into Hard Rock Pop (which may use effects) and Guitar Pop (which may not).
+Pop-style repertoire only (Jazz, Blues, Rock, Swing, Folk, Jukebox Musicals, or any other style from the Modern Period are all acceptable).
+Vocalists may not perform solos encompassed under the AGM Musical Theatre guidelines.
+Instrumentalists may not perform full classical solos in their original classical form.
 1st, 2nd, and 3rd place trophies awarded.

 EVALUATION - For All Instruments